Stuart Park school provides a comprehensive range of support for students including:

 Minilit and Multilit

-Two classes from Nemarluk School come to Stuart Park for four days a week.
-(Tuesday - Friday)
+Two classes from Nemarluk School, a school for special needs children, come to Stuart Park for four days a week.

 The pupils have their own classrooms at Stuart Park School, one junior and one senior group, where they learn maths, literacy and life skills with Nemarluk staff.